 Can members of the public visit Sandringham House?

-Only certain parts of the grounds and house are open to the public with its museum, lavish gardens and visitor centre.
-The Sandringham Estate website recommends that visitors allow at least four hours in order to get the most out of their time there.
+However, only certain parts of the grounds and house are open to the public - including its museum, lavish gardens and visitor centre, and only at certain times of the year.

 All royal residences are currently closed to the public in light of the Queen's death and will only open again following the period of national mourning.

 Amy Hunt is an experienced digital journalist specialising in homes, interiors and hobbies.
 She began her career working as the features assistant at woman&home magazine, before moving over to the digital side of the brand where she eventually became the Lifestyle Editor up until January 2022.
 Amy won the Digital Journalist of the Year award at the AOP Awards in 2019 for her work on womanandhome.com.

 Prince Harry says he lost friends amid 'suspicion and paranoia' over 'unlawful articles' as legal battle continues

 Prince Harry lost friends, say lawyers, speaking on his behalf during High Court hacking case against newspaper publisher